yellowlagoo/job-match/README.md

 ## Overview

 InternMatch is a production-ready MVP that helps computer science students find relevant software engineering internships.
-The platform analyzes resumes, scrapes job postings daily, and sends email notifications only when new, high-quality matches are found.
+Once fully built the platform analyzes resumes, scrapes job postings daily, and sends email notifications only when new, high-quality matches are found.
+Currently it can analyze resumes and extract skills plus ways to strengthen skills / resume.

 ### Key Features